 - The product can be developed as a whole, instead of developing it in parts.

 - Contract and client management issues are better handled under the Waterfall project management Model.

-- If the product has to be released very soon due to market circumstances, the Agile Project Management team can release a basic version which can have advanced versions later.
+- If the product has to be released very soon due to market circumstances, the Agile Project Management team can release a basic version that can have advanced versions later.

-- Since the client provides the priority of features, the team knows that it has to focus on the features offering the most business value.
+- Since the client provides the priority of features, the team knows that it focuses on the features offering the most business value.

 - The process has its own momentum.

-- Documentation is minimal, and so, time is freed up from those tasks.
+- Documentation is minimal, so, time is freed up from those tasks.

 After many years of both models existing side-by-side, it is apparent that:

-However, it is difficult to envision a future for IT projects that are completely Agile, in the near future.
-And Waterfall Project Management, which helped the software industry through its infancy will live on in a few components of project management at least for a few more years to come.
+However, it is difficult to envision a future for IT projects that are completely Agile in the near future.
+And Waterfall Project Management, which helped the software industry through its infancy,, will live on in a few project management, components at least for a few more years to come.

 This is a guide to Waterfall Project Management.
 Here we discuss the introduction and origin of waterfall project management model.
 You can also look at the following articles to learn more –

 - Agile vs Waterfall Project Management

 - Passion Project at Work